 Do you think traffic related information would help you plan your trip?
 If yes, what information would you like and by what means?

 Given the present infrastructure, what sort of information would you like about the bus transportation system?

-Then all 12 questions sent to madam.
+The draft was later forwarded to Professor.

 2. Time spent in the project during the week - in hours (member wise).